pxp-lang/pxp/crates/snappers/README.md

 The public API of the library is designed to be as simple as possible.
 You provide a single function that returns some form of "displayable" value (anything that implements `Display`) and when the test executes, it will check to see if the generated output matches the snapshot.

 When the test runs for the first time, a snapshot will be generated based on the return value of the function.
-Snapshot files are stored inside of `$CRATE_ROOT/__snapshots__`.
+Snapshot directory needs to be configured before use.

 ## Usage